sunnyvale-academy/SNY.OSS.DCK.01.01.00/lab3/composetest/README.md

 Edit docker-compose.yml in your project directory to add a bind mount for the web service:

-version: '3'
-services:
-  web:
-    build: .
-    ports:
-     - "5000:5000"
 volumes:
    - .:/code
-  redis:
-    image: "redis:alpine"

 The new volumes key mounts the project directory (current directory) on the host to /code inside the container, allowing you to modify the code on the fly, without having to rebuild the image.

-Step 6: Re-build and run the app with Compose
+> Re-build and run the app with Compose
-From your project directory, type docker-compose up to build the app with the updated Compose file, and run it.

 `$ docker-compose up`